Ovarian Cancer: The Facts

 As the fifth most common cancer among women, ovarian cancer affects over 6,000 women in the UK each year.

-Although most common among women over the age of 50, it’s a cancer that can strike at any age.
-This makes it essential that all women know the symptoms, causes and possible treatments...
+Although most common among women over the age of 50, ovarian cancer can strike at any age.
+This makes it essential that all women know the symptoms, causes and possible treatments.